 Statements in this report, describing the company's objectives, estimations, projections, expectations are "forward looking statements" based on the management's current expectations and beliefs concerning future developments and their potential effect upon the Company.
 Several factors could make significant difference to the company's operations.
 These include economic conditions affecting demand and supply, Government regulations and taxation, natural calamities, etc. over which the company does not have any direct control.
-SHCL assumes no responsibility in case the actual results differ materially due to change in internal or external factors.
+SHCL assumes no responsibility in case the actual results differ materially due to change in internal or external factors beyond the purview of its command and control.